longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 >   - Longhorn currently supports local filesystems such as ext4 and xfs.
 Thus, any change in the node, which is providing service, cannot update to the standby node.
 The limitation will hinder the active/active design.
 >   - Currently, the creation of an engine process needs at least one replica and then exports the iSCSI frontend.
 That is, the standby engine process of the active/passive configuration is not allowable in current Longhorn architecture.

 Those factors are still present.
-But here are some possibilities that were considered.
+But here are some possibilities that have been considered.

 ### Active/Active with no interruption.